bit-engr-team/A.Vehicle-Planning.D.M/local_planner/latticeplanner/autonomous-vehicle-sim/README.md

-# Autonomous Vehicle Simulation
+# Planner Simulation

-This project is a modular and realistic simulation of an autonomous vehicle using a lattice planner and occupancy grid mapping.
+This simulation is a modular and realistic simulation of an autonomous vehicle using a lattice planner and occupancy grid mapping.
 The simulation includes 2.5D visualization using Matplotlib and is designed to be extensible for further development.

-## Project Structure
+## Structure

 ```
 autonomous-vehicle-sim